Khalidmamdou7/IcpcPreparation/README.md

   - Contains questions for each topics.
   - Read the checklist tab

+# Navigate Repo
+This readme will contains the general useful resources and general notes.
+Each topic will have its own folder containing notes about it and hard problems.
+All solutions folder will contains all of our solutions for different problems from different online judges.

 # Contribution
 To add notes, open a pull request and mention all of us; to keep all of us updated :).